dubeyjitendra/Machine-Learning/README.md

  Machine-Learning

- Plan for coverinng following algorithm:
+ Plan for covering following algorithm step by step to create model:

  1- Linear Regression